heremaps/gluecodium/README.md

 And add the *TranspilerReviewers* group manually on Gerrit's web interface.

 ## Command line parameters
-For information on Transpiler command line parameters run it with "-help":
+For information on Genium command line parameters run it with "-help":

 ```bash
 ./transpile -help